Washington Heights Events: January 20–26

 Armory Track Foundation, which holds enrichment activities for kids

-Columbia University Medical Center’s annual toy drive
+Columbia Community Service’s annual toy drive

 Herbert Irving Comprehensive Cancer Center, at the Columbia Medical Center